Wespennest

-Wespennest (literally translated "wasps nest") is a bi-annual literary magazine published in Austria.
-It includes texts and images by authors and artists, presenting themes on specific countries, literature, art theory or politics, along with interviews, polemics, book and theatre reviews and works of photography on 112 pages.
+Wespennest (German for "wasps' nest"), subtitled Zeitschrift für brauchbare Texte und Bilder ('magazine for usable texts and images'), is a literary magazine published in Vienna, Austria.
+Founded in 1969, it appeared quarterly until 2009 and has been published twice a year since 2010.
+Each issue presents texts and images by authors and artists on a country, literature, art theory or politics, together with interviews, polemics, book and theatre reviews, and photography.